-Prior to joining NautaDutilh Avocats Luxembourg, Vincent gained in-house experience as competition & IP counsel at P&T Luxembourg, the largest telecom and postal operator in Luxembourg.
-Vincent also practiced IP/ICT and competition law at other first-tier Luxembourg and Brussels law firms with a strong focus on regulated network industries (telecom, energy, media, transport and finance).
+Prior to joining NautaDutilh Avocats Luxembourg, Vincent gained in-house experience as a competition and technology lawyer with POST Luxembourg, the largest telecom and postal operator in Luxembourg.
+He also practiced IP, ICT and competition law at several top-tier firms in Luxembourg and Brussels, with a focus on regulated industries (financial sector, pharma, telecom, energy, media and transport).

-Vincent graduated from the University of Leuven (Katholieke Universiteit Leuven, 2001).
-He also holds a College Diploma in Legal Studies (King's College London, 2000) as well as LL.M. degrees in EU Law (Europa Institut Saarbrücken, 2002) and in Intellectual Property Law (Katholieke Universiteit Brussel, 2005).
-He is also a doctoral researcher at the University of Louvain (Université catholique de Louvain) in the field of consumer and competition law.
+Vincent earned his law degree from the University of Leuven (KUL) in 2001.
+He also holds a diploma in Legal Studies from King's College London (2000) as well as LL.M. degrees in EU law (Europa Institut Saarbrücken, 2002) and intellectual property law (Katholieke Universiteit Brussel, 2005).
+He is a researcher in consumer and competition law at the University of Louvain (UCL).

-Vincent is the author of numerous publications and is regularly speaking at conferences and seminars.
-For example, he leads a regular IP/IT-dedicated section in the Luxembourg business journal Agefi.
+Vincent is the author of numerous publications and often speaks at conferences and seminars.
+He is a regular contributor on technology topics to the Luxembourg business journal Agefi.

 Vincent was admitted to the Brussels Bar in 2002 and to the Luxembourg Bar in 2007.